OrianaVenture/VentureValheim/MultiplayerTweaks/README.md

 ## Changelog

+### 0.4.1

+* Fixed a compatibility issue with other mods that patch the maximum player count.
+You should no longer see errors, but if using another mod that patches player count you may get unexpected results (OdinsQOL, Valheim Plus, MaxPlayerCount, etc).

 ### 0.4.0

 * Reworked/Reworded all of the configs, changed the default settings to match vanilla.
 You will have to update your config file!!
 Delete the old one and generate a new one by launching the game once.